 - Urinalysis may show white blood cells (WBCs) or red blood cells (RBCs).

-- If you do not have symptoms, your health care provider must consider other factors when deciding whether to treat you.
+If you do not have symptoms, your provider will treat you with antibiotics only if:

 - Suggest other urine collection devices

 - Suggest surgery so you do not need a catheter